ArachnIDE-team/ArachnIDE/Automation/README.md

-# ChrysalIDE Automation Server
+# ArachnIDE Automation Server

 ## Overview
-This server uses Playwright to capture screenshots of ChrysalIDE.
+This server uses Playwright to capture screenshots of ArachnIDE.
 These screenshots are used as telemetry for vision capabale Ai models.

 This server replaces native screenshot behavior as the browser default requires extra user input.